daridakr/Leaderplan/README.md

 <br>

-### **«Leaderplan»** - lightweight and succinct **task scheduler** to avoid routine and raise productivity.
-This software product is intended for the distinct task structuring for the user first. **LP** lay it all out clearly by giving vivid picture of tasks.
-It has gathered in itself the features of many necessary tools for proper and structured **control of life** and it's responsibilities.
+<p> <font size="3"><b>«Leaderplan»</b> – lightweight and succinct <b>task scheduler</b> to avoid routine and raise productivity.
+This software product is intended for the distinct task structuring for the user first. <b>LP</b> lay it all out clearly by giving vivid picture of tasks.
+It has gathered in itself the features of many necessary tools for proper and structured <b>control of life</b> and it's responsibilities.</font></p>

 <br>